kabads/kabads.github.io/content/devops/2022-02-16-azuredevops-variables.md

 title: Azure DevOps Variables
 ---

 Azure DevOps has a funny kind of virtualization.
 When you run your pipelines, the jobs can be on different hosts.
-This creates a head-scratching moment for people like me who have been working on linux bare-metal for quite a while and thinking that variables are just inherited.
-In fact, in other pipelines, we have a problem where variables leak all over the place and overwrite each other.
+This creates a head-scratching moment for people like me who have been working on linux bare-metal for quite a while and thinking that variables are just inherited. <!--more-->In fact, in other pipelines, we have a problem where variables leak all over the place and overwrite each other.
 We have bash scripts that do this.

 So the problem statement is thus: we have a login process that is used in lots of places.
 This login process returns an `ACCESS_TOKEN`.
 This access token help with API calls.
 The ideal is that we don't copy this ACCESS_TOKEN code in to all the pipelines, but instead create a template that returns the `ACCESS_TOKEN`.
 However, the problem with this on Azure DevOps is that each job may be processed on a different agent.
 It seems that there is a pool of agents whereby you can run jobs in parallel, if needed.
 This document describes it far better than I am here: (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runs?view=azure-devops).